How to cite this paper

 I guess I’m very fortunate in that nothing that I do for work could actually kill

 lots of people.
-But I can certainly do things that would waste a whole lot of time and energy
+But I can certainly do things that would waste a whole lot of time

 and money, and have risks to balance in terms of each of those is used.
-When you start thinking
+When you start

 about how you’re going to approach anything, including, for many of you in this room,

-the way you are going to talk at this conference, think about the balance you are discussing
+the way you are going to talk at this conference, think about the balance you are

 between time, energy, money, and risk.